metaneutrons/snapdog2/docs/blueprint/11-api-specification.md

 Key design principles underpinning the API are:

 1. **Command Framework Alignment**: API endpoints and their operations correspond directly to the defined Global, Zone, and Client commands and status updates.
 Retrieving a zone's state via the API (`GET /api/v1/zones/{zoneId}`) reflects the same information available via the `ZONE_STATE` status.
-Sending a command (`POST /api/v1/zones/{zoneId}/commands/play`) triggers the equivalent internal `PLAY` command logic.
+Sending a command (`POST /api/v1/zones/{zoneId}/play`) triggers the equivalent internal `PLAY` command logic.
 2. **Resource-Oriented Design**: Follows standard REST conventions.
 Nouns identify resources (e.g., `/zones`, `/clients`, `/media/playlists`), and standard HTTP verbs dictate actions:
     * `GET`: Retrieve resource state or collections (safe, idempotent).
     * `PUT`: Update resource state or settings entirely (idempotent where applicable, e.g., setting volume, mute state, specific track/playlist).
     * `POST`: Trigger actions/commands that may not be idempotent (e.g., `play`, `pause`, `next_track`) or create new resources (though zone creation is handled via configuration in SnapDog2).
     * `DELETE`: Remove resources (not applicable to zones/clients in SnapDog2 due to static configuration).
-3. **Consistent Response Structure**: All API responses, whether successful or indicating an error, adhere to a standardized JSON wrapper structure (`ApiResponse<T>`, defined in Section 11.4.1) containing status flags, data payload, error details, and a request ID for traceability.
+3. **Modern Direct Response Design**: All API responses return data directly without wrapper objects, using HTTP status codes to indicate success or failure.
+This provides a cleaner, more intuitive API experience compared to traditional wrapper patterns.
+Error responses use Problem Details (RFC 7807) for standardized error information.
 4. **Statelessness**: The API is stateless.
 Each request from a client must contain all the information needed to understand and process the request.
 The server does not maintain client session state between requests.
 Authentication is handled per-request via API keys.
 5. **Clear Versioning**: Uses URI path versioning (`/api/v1/`) to manage changes and ensure backward compatibility where possible.